Brighton Hippodrome: 1890s: Construction

-Land on the east side of the street was chosen as the site of the Real Ice Skating Rink in 1897.
-It was designed by the architect Lewis Karslake and had a long stuccoed façade with short towers at each end.
-The venture was unsuccessful, as ice-skating did not gain popularity; and in 1900, the owners converted the venue into a circus.
+1900s—1930s: Circus and variety theatre

+In 1900, the owners converted the venue into a circus.
 Frank Matcham, a prolific theatre architect, was engaged to enlarge and rebuild the interior.
-The building was renamed The Hippodrome and reopened in its new form in 1901.
+The building was renamed the Hippodrome and reopened in its new form in 1901.
 The following year the circus failed and the site was auctioned.
 It was bought by theatre entrepreneur Thomas Barrasford who commissioned architect Bertie Crewe to modify the auditorium, replacing the circus ring with seating, and on 22 December 1902 the Hippodrome reopened as a variety theatre.

 Barrasford died at the venue in February 1910 and the Hippodrome was sold to the Variety Theatres Controlling Company (VTCC).
 It quickly became Brighton's most important variety theatre.
-Shows of all types were staged there, and top-name entertainers such as Harry Houdini, W C Fields, Lillie Langtry, Sarah Bernhardt, Gracie Fields, Laurel and Hardy and Sammy Davis, Jr. appeared.
+Shows of all types were staged there, and top-name entertainers such as Harry Houdini, W C Fields, Lillie Langtry, Sarah Bernhardt, Bill "Bojangles" Robinson, Gracie Fields, Laurel and Hardy and Sammy Davis Jr. appeared.
 Laurence Olivier made his professional stage début—but fell over on his first entrance.
 One of Charlie Chaplin's first roles was a bit-part in theatre impresario Fred Karno's comedy Saturday to Monday, staged in May 1907; and Vivien Leigh gave an acclaimed performance in George Bernard Shaw's play The Doctor's Dilemma in January 1942.
-Local stars also featured: Max Miller, the Brighton-born music hall entertainer and comedian, appeared on many occasions between 1928 and 1960; and conjoined twins Daisy and Violet Hilton, whose vaudeville career began in their home town in 1911 at the age of three, topped the bill with their variety show.
+Local stars also featured: Max Miller, the Brighton-born music hall entertainer and comedian, appeared on many occasions between 1928 and 1960; and the conjoined twins Daisy and Violet Hilton, whose vaudeville career began in their home town in 1911 at the age of three, topped the bill with their variety show.

 The venue's early success led to expansion.
 In 1919 the lower floors of the two houses on the north side, known as Hippodrome House since Barrasford made his home there in 1902, was converted into a Palm Court for teas and dances.
 Its maximum capacity may have been up to 3,000 although an attendance of 4,500 was recorded on one occasion.
 Further changes of ownership in 1928 and 1932 made the Hippodrome part of the Moss Empires circuit.